wdhg/os/src/synchronisation/deadlocks.md

 6. B pays back 5 credits (Free: 9).
 7. A requests 5 credits (Free: 4).
 8. A pays back 6 credits (Free: 10).

+With this definition of a safe state, we can then only grant requests that lead to a safe state.
+This doesn't necessarily mean that an unsafe state will lead to a deadlock, but rather that it cannot be guaranteed that it won't lead to a deadlock.

+This algorithm can be generalised to handle multiple resource types.

+## Prevention

+Prevention works by preventing any one of the four deadlock conditions: mutual exclusion, hold and wait, no preemption, or circular wait:

+- **Attacking the Mutual Exclusion Condition**: for example, by sharing the resources.
+- **Attacking the Hold and Wait Condition**: force all processes to request their resources before starting, and if they aren't all available then wait.
+This has an issue that the process must know what resources it will need in advance.
+- **Attacking the No Preemption Condition**: by forcing a process to give up their resource.
+This can be bad in certain situations, such as a stopping a process using an external output device (e.g. a printer) would be bad.
+- **Attacking the Mutual Exclusion Condition**: either by forcing a process to use a single resource (which would cause optimality issues), or by numbering all resources and forcing processes to request resources in the order they are numbered (this is hard as a large number of resources would be difficult to organise).

+## Other Types of Deadlock

+### Communication Deadlock

+A **communication deadlock** is specific type of deadlock caused by a poor communication policy.
+For example:

+- Process A sends a message to process B, but the message is lost in transit.
+- Process B is blocked whilst it is waiting for this message.
+- Process A is blocked whilst waiting for a response.
+- Both processes are blocked waiting for each other, hence it is a deadlock.

+Ordering of resources or careful scheduling are not useful here.
+Instead, we can use a communication protocol based on timeouts.
+In the previous example, A and B would timeout and be able to recover fully.

+### Livelock

+A **livelock** is when processes are not blocked, but they or the system as a whole is not making any progress.

+For example, constider a system which has two processes where one receives messages and the other processes them.
+If the processing thread has a lower priority then under high load (i.e. when many messages are being received), the processing thread will never be able to run.
+This situation is also known as a **receive livelock**, and they are related to **starvation**.

+### Starvation

+Starvation is the event where progress is not being made as the system is unable to schedule the required process.
+Picking the correct scheduling policy is important to prevent certain livelocks.